osmno/ssr2_to_osm/README.md

 ## Usage
 See `ssr2.py --help`.
-Note that calling `ssr2.py` without any arguments will start downloading and processing every kommune in Norway, which takes a while…
+Note that calling `ssr2.py` without any arguments downloads and processes every Norwegian municipality, which takes a while…

 ## Output
-The script output is currently here:
+The script output is currently to be found here: https://obtitus.github.io/ssr2_to_osm_data/

-https://obtitus.github.io/ssr2_to_osm_data/